Residential intervention and enforcement policy

 Sometimes landlords like to speak to us on the telephone.
 We will provide a clear summary of what is required and will follow this up in writing to ensure the landlord can check the requirements at a later stage.

-Where we are investigating potential cases relating to licensing offences or breaches of HMO management regulations, we will usually visit with a Notice of Entry to the occupants, allowing us immediate entry without prior notice.
+Where we are investigating potential cases relating to licensing offences or breaches of House in Multiple Occupation (HMO) management regulations, we will usually visit with a Notice of Entry to the occupants, allowing us immediate entry without prior notice.

 Where we are refused access by the tenant or landlord when a Notice of Entry has been served, we may then seek a Warrant of Entry from the Court to permit forced entry.